About PFAS

 PFAS in Foam

 Due to its properties as a surfactant, PFAS readily concentrates in foam at levels much higher than non-foamy water.
-For this reason, the state has recommends people and pets avoid contact with foam.
+For this reason, the state recommends people and pets avoid contact with foam.
 These guidelines emphasize the fact that pets and young children are particularly at risk, since they are more likely to ingest the foam—in the case of animals by licking their fur, and in the case of children by placing their hands in their mouths.

 Foam generated by PFAS tends to be bright white with a smooth surface texture that resembles shaving cream.
 It piles up on shores, blows inland and tends to be tacky or sticky.